Ethnic identity development: Social/personality models

+Family and Culture’s Role in Identity

+Family and culture play a big role in how young people understand who they are.
+When parents talk to their children about their background, traditions, and how to deal with unfair treatment, it helps kids feel more proud and confident about their identity.
+Umaña-Taylor and Rivas-Drake (2021) found that this kind of support helps teens build a stronger ethnic identity, which can also help them feel better emotionally and socially.

 Effects

 Psychological

 Research has linked ethnic identity development with positive self-evaluation and self-esteem.
 Ethnic identity development has also been shown to serve as a buffer between perceived discrimination and depression.

 Specifically, commitment of an ethnic identity may help to abate depressive symptoms experienced soon after experiencing discrimination, which in turn alleviates overall stress.
 Researchers posit commitment to an ethnic identity group(s) is related to additional resources accumulated through the exploration process, including social support.

 Ethnic identity development has been linked to happiness and decreased anxiety.
 Specifically, regard for one's ethnic group may buffer normative stress.
 Numerous studies show many positive outcomes associated with strong and stable ethnic identities, including increased self-esteem, improved mental health, decreased self-destructive behaviors, and greater academic achievement.
 In contrast, empirical evidence suggests that ethnic identity exploration may be related to vulnerability to negative outcomes, such as depression.
 Findings suggest this is due to an individual's sensitivity to awareness of discrimination and conflicts of positive and negative images of ethnicity during exploration.
 Also, while commitment to an ethnic group(s) is related to additional resources, exploration is related to a lack of ready-access resources.